Kasgai/kasgai/README.md

 ## About

-Kasgai is the educational application for biginner of programming.
+Kasgai is the educational application for beginner of programming.

 ## Getting Started